 There are many possible reasons why files may not play over the Web.
-The two most common causes of playback issues Wiredrive users experience are internet connection issues and encoding, but we cannot diagnose the cause of faulty or failed playback without some basic troubleshooting.
+The two most common causes of playback issues Wiredrive users experiences are internet connection issues and encoding, but we cannot diagnose the cause of faulty or failed playback without some basic troubleshooting.

 - Empty your cache